hpyproject/hpy/docs/overview.rst

 Simplicity
   The HPy API aims to be smaller and easier to study/use/manage than the existing one.
-Sometimes there is a trade-off between this goal and the other above, in particular *Performance on CPython* and *Easy migration*.
+Sometimes there is a trade-off between this goal and the others above, in particular *Performance on CPython* and *Easy migration*.
 The general approach is to have an API which is "as simple as possible" while not violating the other goals.